 Here is a summary of each step needed to get into professional floristry:

 1. High School Diploma or GED

-Obtain your high school diploma or GED
+Obtain a high school diploma or GED.

 2. Shadow A Florist